Poisson quasi-Nijenhuis deformations of the canonical PN structure: Deformations of the canonical PN structure

 It is immediate to check that this PqN manifold is involutive if and only if $V(q_1,q_2)$ depends only on the difference $q_1-q_2$.
 However, one of the hypotheses of the involutivity Theorem 6 in \cite{FMOP2020} is that $[\Omega,\Omega]_\pi=0$, and one can see from the second of (\ref{phi_2part}) that this is true if and only if $V$ is constant.
+Similar considerations hold for the other hypotheses.
 Hence this theorem cannot be applied to the very simple example $V=V(q_1-q_2)$.
+In particular, the well known integrability of the Toda lattice associated to the simple Lie algebra $B_2$, whose potential is $V(q_1,q_2)={\rm e}^{q_1-q_{2}}+{\rm e}^{q_2}$, cannot be interpreted with the help of the PqN manifold $(\RR^{4},\pi,\widehat N,\phi)$.
+We leave for future investigations how to suitably modify the 2-form $\Omega$, and we close our paper with an application of Proposition \ref{prop:con} to the case of the so called orthogonal Toda systems.

+\begin{exa} A bi-Hamiltonian formulation for the \emph{open orthogonal Toda systems} was described in \cite{NDC-D}, see also \cite{Damianou04rev,Damianou99}.
+In particular, the authors of the (first) above cited reference found a Poisson tensor $\widehat{\pi}$ which, together with the canonical one $\pi$, forms a PN structure for the Toda systems whose Hamiltonians are

+where $k=1$ (respectively, $k=2$) for the Lie algebras $B_n$ (respectively, $C_n$).
+The framework of \cite{NDC-D} is the same of Proposition \ref{prop:con}.
+More precisely, this result guarantees that the 2-form $\Omega$ defined by $\widehat{N}=N+\pi^\sharp\Omega^\flat$, where $N$ is as in \eqref{eq:canten} and $\widehat{N}=\widehat\pi^\sharp{\pi^\sharp}^{-1}$, is closed.
+Said differently, one can think that the Poisson tensor $\widehat\pi$ described in \cite{NDC-D} can be obtained as a deformation of the tensor $N$ by a suitable closed 2-form $\Omega$.
+For the reader convenience, we will compute below the 2-form $\Omega$ providing this deformation in the $B_2$ case.